sevcikfi/linux-chargerybms/Readme.md

 ## TODO fixing

-- more smart looping/updating (perhaps readind data only every 10s)
+- more smart looping/updating (perhaps reading data only every 10s)
-- parsing each type of packet into readible format
+- parsing each type of packet into readable format
-- returning any/all data into machine readible format (JSON/csv?)
+- returning any/all data into machine readable format (JSON/csv?)
 - DB connector for persistent storage of date
 - basic local DB for displaying such data on localhost/network
 - Unit tests?